cagigas/P6-Data-Visualization/README.md

 ### Bubble Plot

-In the second graph you can see a bubble graph where the bubbles represent the survived or deceases people in the titanic and its radio is the number of passenger.
+In the second graph you can see a bubble graph where the bubbles represent the survived or deceased people in the titanic against the gender.

 ## Feedback
 I think narrative makes sense.
 It is clear you want to show all the information comparing deceasaed